Flexible Spending Account (FSA)

 - Annual contribution limit: $5,000

-- Decide how much you want to contribute to one or both FSAs for the calendar year.
+- Decide how much to contribute to one or both FSAs for the calendar year.

-- Pre-tax contributions are withheld from your pay in equal amounts over the calendar year.
+- Pre-tax contributions are withheld from paycheck in equal amounts over the calendar year.

-- Use your FSA debit card to pay for healthcare expenses or file a claim online for reimbursement.
-The FSA debit card works like a credit card and provides immediate access to your account contributions.
+- Use the FSA debit card to pay for healthcare expenses or file a claim online for reimbursement.
+The FSA debit card provides immediate access to your account contributions.

 How To Use FSA Funds

-- Debit Card: Use your Benefit Access Visa® Debit Card for easy payment to the provider.
-The card gives you immediate, electronic access to funds stored in your health care or dependent daycare accounts and can be used at stores (pharmacy, big box store, or supermarket) where FSA-eligible items can be identified at checkout.
+- Debit Card: Use the Beniversal Card for easy payment to the provider.
+The card gives immediate, electronic access to funds on the medical or dependent care accounts and can be used at stores (pharmacy, big box store, or supermarket) where FSA-eligible items can be identified at checkout.

-- Digital Wallets: Make contactless payments through your phone when you set up digital wallets: Apple Pay®, Samsung Pay® or Google Pay®.
+- Digital Wallets: Make contactless payments through mobile phone digital wallets: Apple Pay®, Samsung Pay® or Google Pay®.